How to Drink Port Wine? A Beginner’s Guide to Port

 In 1756 the production of Port became regulated and demarcated, becoming one of the first wine regions with a legal boundary.
 This area, with its beautiful meandering river and steep, terraced slopes, is now a Unesco World Heritage site

 The British still have a strong presence in Port production.
 The many famous family brand names have now largely been consolidated.
 Symingtons, still family-owned, and currently run by Johnny Symington, own Warre, Dow, Cockburn and Graham.
 The Fladgate Partnership own Croft, Fonseca and Taylor.

 When you browse our list of organic Ports, you’ll see a few different types of Port: Reserve, Tawny and Vintage.
 Some producers even make white and pink versions now!

-- Tawny Portgets its name and colour from extended ageing in wooden casks before bottling.
-It is a blend of many vintages, and is sometimes sold as 10, 20, 30 or 40 year old.
+- Tawny Port gets its name and colour from extended ageing in wooden casks before bottling.
+It’s a blend of many vintages, and is sometimes sold as 10, 20, 30 or 40-year-old.
 It has mellow flavours of caramel, cloves, cinnamon, hazelnut, fig, and prune.
-Tawny port is ready to drink once bottled and does not improve over time.
+Tawny Port is ready to drink once bottled and does not improve over time.

 - Ruby Port is the least expensive style, aged for two or three years in vat before bottling and sold ready to drink.
-Ruby port does not improve if kept in bottle.
+Ruby Port does not improve if kept in the bottle.

 - Reserve Port is the next step up from Ruby, and has deeper flavours of raspberries, blackberries, chocolate, and cinnamon.
 This is the type of wine you want to enjoy slowly.
 It is aged for at least three years before release.